stevelerner/tinyotel/README.md

 ## Why "Tiny"?

-**TinyOlly** = Simple enough to understand in an afternoon, complex enough to demonstrate real observability concepts.

-**TinyOTel** = Just enough OpenTelemetry to show automatic instrumentation and distributed tracing.
+Simple enough to understand in an afternoon, complex enough to demonstrate real observability concepts with automatic instrumentation and distributed tracing.

 Perfect for:
 - Learning how observability systems work internally